 - Administrative and academic personnel will be provided with information as deemed necessary in order to assure the students timely access to programs and services.
 Information will be reasonably available in accessible formats.

 Every otherwise qualified student with a documented disability has the responsibility to:

 - Meet the College's qualifications and essential technical, academic and institutional standards including code of conduct.

-- Identify him/herself in a timely manner as an individual with a disability when requesting accommodations from the coordinator of disability services.
+- Identify him/herself in a timely manner as an individual with a disability when requesting accommodations from the coordinator of accessibility services.